Cipher-Daemon/Windows/Configure-Power-Settings.md

 ```
 ## Syntax

-For AC (plugged into a wall outlet) you will use the /SETACVALUEINDEX flag swithc (for DC/Battery settings you just replace AC with DC for that switch)
+For AC (plugged into a wall outlet) you will use the /SETACVALUEINDEX flag swithc (for DC/Battery you'll use the /SETDCVALUEINDEX)

 ```
 powercfg /SETACVALUEINDEX [Power scheme GUID/Alias] [Sub GUID/Alias] [Power setting GUID/Alias}